Some Updates and Reminders About COVID-19 the Situation:

 Facebook provides three levels of service:

-Beginning Saturday, March 21, Father Pinkerton will hear confessions from the west Rectory entrance for people parked in the driveway.
-The spacing from Father to the planned parking spot allows safe distancing to prevent spread of disease.
+Until Further Notice, Father Pinkerton will hear confessions from the west Rectory entrance for people parked in the driveway.
 The Confession Schedule is:

 Illustrations and instructions below describe the entry-exit procedure; and the use of a waiting area to ensure adequate privacy during confession.